PudgyPoppins/caps/README.md

 * 3/2 Created a custom filter to get the duration for those recurring events.
 We're also back on the virtual dev, which will hopefully stay that way.
 Added a modal for events.
 Might do some more work with crispy forms in the future for form rendering.
 * 3/7 Changed how the date was rendered on the modal.
 * 3/28 Did a LOT of work adding organizations, and a bit of calendar stuff (which I have to complete).
+* 4/9 Added the invitation model and started the create view.
+I need to see how I'll store dates for ALL of my stuff, including calendar.
+I installed moment.js so I can easily convert to different timezones.
+I'm not sure if I should store dates in American/Denver time (the default time for the server), or in UTC :shrug: